tsuki-lang/tsuki/spec.md

 ```
 Strings and Atoms cannot be used with ranges, because the interaction between the lower and upper bound doesn't make obvious sense.

 A more advanced use case for `match` would be unpacking unions.
-Unions carry extra data with them, and union patterns allow for binding the values to variables.
+Unions variants carry extra data with them, and union patterns allow for binding the values to variables.
 ```
 union Shape
-   :rectangle(Float, Float, Float, Float) :circle(Float, Float, Float)
+   Rectangle(Float, Float, Float, Float)
+   Circle(Float, Float, Float)

-val rect = Shape:rectangle(32, 32, 64, 64)
+val rect = Shape.Rectangle(32, 32, 64, 64)
 match rect
-   :rectangle(x, y, width, height) ->
+   Shape.Rectangle(x, y, width, height) ->
       print("Rectangle")
       print("X: " ~ x.to_string() ~ "  Y: " ~ y.to_string())
       print(width.to_string() ~ "x" ~ height.to_string())
-   :circle(x, y, radius) ->
+   Shape.Circle(x, y, radius) ->
       print("Circle")
       print("X: " ~ x.to_string() ~ "  Y: " ~ y.to_string())
       print("radius: " ~ radius.to_string())
 ```
-`match` is the only way of retrieving the variant data from unions.

 TODO: Flesh out patterns.